 Non-alcoholic fermented drinks

-As of April 2025 I have been producing non-alcoholic fermented drinks for the Green Rose (a restaurant in Arnhem).
-They had a nice assortment of (natural) wines but wanted to be able to offer their guest interesting non-alcoholic drinks as well.
-Each 2-4 weeks (depending on how well a certain drink sells) I produce a different fermented drink for them related to the menu they are serving.
-The first drink I created was a kombucha made with Greek mountain tea and magnolia flowers.
-The second drink was a rhubarb soda (fermented with ginger bug) with added woodruff, ground ivy and stinging nettle (all foraged myself).
-So far the drinks were recieved very well by the guests and some have even bought a bottle to take home. :)
+The restaurant I worked at had a nice assortment of (natural) wines but wanted to be able to offer their guests interesting non-alcoholic drinks as well.
+I produced different fermented drinks for them, related to the menu that was being served.
+For example, a kombucha (made with Greek mountain tea and magnolia flowers) and a rhubarb soda (fermented with ginger bug, with added woodruff, ground ivy and stinging nettle).
+The drinks were received very well by the guests and some even bought extra to take home.

 Pomace